A Brief Guide to Providing Insights as a Service

 When working in a B2B environment, the necessity for promotion is easily understood.
 However, promotion is also essential for internal teams working in B2E.

 A data science service provider is often invisible to the consumer of its services.
-Being invisible is mostly a good thing because it means our data products are working flawlessly, but this great uptime also comes at a cost, as your services might be taken for granted.
-The most effective way to combat invisibility is Promotion.
+Being invisible is a good thing because it means our data products are working flawlessly, but this great uptime also comes at a cost, as your services might be taken for granted.
+The most effective way to combat invisibility is promotion.

 Data Science for Water Utilities